Getting a tattoo in Thailand is safe — you just need to think about these few things before you do

 Thousands of people who travel to the Land of Smiles every year end up getting a tattoo in Thailand.
 Thousands more think about it.
 This is because Thailand is one of the world’s most popular places to get a tattoo as, not only does the country have the usual modern, high-tech tattoo parlors, there is also a tradition of getting Buddhist tattoos at temples – tattoos often created by Buddhist monks themselves.

 Getting a tattoo in Thailand is just about as safe as the next country, if you go to the right tattoo parlors, but there are some things you should consider first.

-What Type of Tattoo Do You Want? – Before you walk into a tattoo parlor in Thailand and get a tattoo, think carefully about what you want.
-In most tattoo parlors in Thailand, you’ll have a choice of modern, Japanese, tribal or a traditional Thai or Buddhist tattoo.
+What Type of Tattoo Do You Want? – Before getting a tattoo in Thailand, think carefully about what you want.
+In most tattoo parlors in Thailand, you will have a choice of modern, Japanese, tribal or a traditional Thai or Buddhist tattoo.

 One I know in particular has a tiny shop in Chatuchak Weekend Market, nothing more than a wooden shack that he works in on weekends.
-Yet, Thais come from miles around to get their tattoos done by him as he’s one of the best for one particular style of Thai tattoo.
+Yet, Thais come from miles around to get their tattoos done by him as he is one of the best for one particular style of Thai tattoo.

-A fancy Bangkok salon is one thing but do the people working there do the best work?
-Or, do they only look like they do?
+A fancy Bangkok salon is one thing, but do the people working there do the best work?
+Or do they only look like they do?